Spical PLUS Sachets (Neoseiulus californicus) — Predatory Mite for Spider Mite Control

 Feeding Rates:

-• Nymphs and adults feed on eggs, larvae, and adult stages of spider mites, broad mites, russet mites, and tarsonemids
+Nymphs and adults feed on eggs, larvae, and adult stages of mite species, preferred target is spider mites

-• Nymphs and adults consume 5–10 prey items per day under optimal conditions
+Consumption varies by prey stage and conditions, typically 5-15 items per day under optimal conditions

 Lifecycle of Neoseiulus californicus